joefiorini/projit/README.markdown

-# Projit
-## A clean ~ keeps a development environment together
+# A clean ~ keeps a development environment together

 Projit is a utility to specify directory structures for the different types of projects you work on and consistently generate them.
 It very nicely supports creating directories and files, copying directories and files, symlinking to dropbox and cloning source code directly from any git repository.

 ## Installation

     gem install projit

 If you don't use Ruby on a regular basis you may want to hold off until I get a chance to create some package manager recipes.

 ## Usage

     projit new personal/projit

 This will run the recipe you have installed in `~/.projit/template.rb`.
 To get the generator that I use for web applications download [this gist][template].

     projit new personal/projit --git joefiorini/projit

 This will run the same recipe but also clone the specified git repository (assuming you have `clone_from_git` in your recipe).

     projit new personal/projit\_demo --type screencast

-Runs the recipe stored in ~/.projit/screencast.rb to setup a directory structure for screencasting.
+Runs the recipe stored in `~/.projit/screencast.rb` to setup a directory structure for screencasting.
 To get the generator that I use for screencasting download [this gist][screencasting] (structure stolen from @topfunky).

 ## Contributions